 About a fifth of the world’s population do not have enough water to drink, and a third do not have enough for basic hygiene.

-One flush of a Western toilet uses as much water as a person in the developing world uses for a whole day’s washing, drinking, cleaning and cooking.
+One flush of a Western toilet uses as much water as a person in parts of the undeveloped world uses for a whole day’s washing, drinking, cleaning and cooking.

-You go to the supermarket and buy food for a week—or a month—or trot off to the mall to eat pizza or hamburgers until you’re bursting.
+You go to the supermarket and buy food for a week—or a month—or trot off to the mall to eat pizza or hamburgers until you’re full.

-A far cry from what a large majority of the people on this planet live in—a single room about the size of one of our bedrooms with maybe ten people crammed into it.
+A far cry from what most citizens of this planet live in—a single room about the size of one of our bedrooms with maybe ten people crammed into it.
 No electricity of course—and no toilets as we know them.

 The ‘room’ might be constructed of grass or mud, canvas or cardboard, or squashed tin cans.
 Or maybe a mish-mash of all these materials with a few sticks of wood thrown in—nothing that would withstand a decent blast of wind or a determined thief with a stout club.

 Even when we suffer natural disasters like floods or fires here in the West, the victims of those tragedies remain far better-off in their temporary shelters than the permanent dwellers of so many impoverished countries in their huts and shanties.

 It is almost impossible for us Westerners to fully comprehend life without adequate water, food and shelter.
 These are things we simply take for granted—like the air we breathe.